mosse-security/mcsi-library/docs/articles/2022/07/review-and-testimonial-allan-hedegaard/review-and-testimonial-allan-hedegaard.md

 :orphan:
 (review-and-testimonial-allan-hedegaard)=
-# Review and Testimonial Allan Hedegaard
+# Review and Testimonial: Allan Hedegaard

 Allan Hedegaard is the IT Operations Manager at GPV.
 He manages a large team of IT professionals that operate around the globe.
 His cybersecurity duties include managing the Security Operations Centre and ensuring that GPV meets all of its compliance requirements.